Articles in this section

 You can create different menu structures for different roles to keep access focused and secure.
 For example:

-- Project staff – may have access only to project-related modules (for example, Business Forecasting and Projects).
+Project staff Access only to project-related modules, for example Business Forecasting and Projects.

-- Finance staff – may have access to finance modules (for example, Finance and Payroll), and limited or no access to project setup.
+Finance staff Access to finance modules such as Finance and Payroll, with limited or no access to project setup.

 Putting it together

-When you set up Jobpac for your organisation, you combine:
+When you set up Jobpac for your organisation, combine:

 Comments